A Hub for Policy Impact

-Stanford HAI plays a leading role not just in producing critical scholarship to inform global conversations about AI governance and appropriate uses, but also in serving as a convener of national and global discussions.
-Through direct engagement with government officials and civil society organizations, producing cutting edge research, or training policymakers to better ensure they have the tools for effective decision-making, Stanford HAI has become the natural hub for policy impact in artificial intelligence.
+Stanford HAI plays a leading role not only in producing critical scholarship on AI governance and appropriate uses, but also by serving as a convener of national and global discussions.
+At HAI, we believe AI should better understand humans, augment human capabilities, not replace them, and ensure existing disparities are not exacerbated.
+By engaging AI leaders across all sectors and training policymakers around the world on these issues, Stanford HAI has uniquely positioned itself to be a natural hub for policy impact in human-centered AI.

 Policy Outreach and Engagement

-Whether on Stanford’s campus, in world capitals, or with local officials, Stanford HAI is convening government leaders to address the societal impacts of AI.
+Whether on the Stanford campus, in world capitals, or with local officials, Stanford HAI is convening government leaders to address the societal impacts of AI.
 Through direct collaboration with government officials and civil society organizations, Stanford HAI is working to ensure best practices in AI.
-Moreover, Stanford HAI’s annual Conference on Ethics, Policy, and Governance has become the go-to symposium for discussions on the transformative impacts of AI.

 Stanford HAI is leveraging the university’s strength across all disciplines including: computer science, business, economics, education, law, literature, medicine, neuroscience, philosophy, and more, to create innovative research on AI.
 This multidisciplinary research is being designed in a way to provide answers to questions in the governance of AI as well as utilization by policymakers.